California tightens Covid-19 response including indoor operations

-Governor Gavin Newsom delivered an update on California's response to coronavirus, including closing indoor operations in multiple business sectors for watch list counties, as well as all operations of bars.
-California is following other states in tightening restrictions on social distancing, mask wearing and restaurants in an effort to slow the spread of COVID-19.
-The new restrictions nclude Los Angeles County and take effect immediately.
+Governor Gavin Newsom delivered an update on California’s response to coronavirus, including closing indoor operations in multiple business sectors in watch list counties, as well as all operations of bars.
+California is following other states in tightening restrictions on social distancing, mask wearing and restaurants in an effort to slow the spread of Covid-19.
+These new updates do include Los Angeles County and take effect immediately.

 RESTAURANT, BAR, OTHER CLOSURES

 The spread of COVID-19 across California is now happening at an alarming rate.
 Effective immediately, California is ordering indoor operations to close in these sectors in counties on its watch list, including Los Angeles County, to reduce the risk of spread:

 - Movie theaters